- faculty, staff, and student offices

 The Ecology Research Center is a 175-acre field site dedicated to research and education in ecology and environmental science.
 Facilities include small mammal enclosures, ponds, a well-equipped ecology research building with a solar observation platform, a number of stations to monitor data on climate conditions, precipitation chemistry, and dioxin levels, and equipment storage buildings.

-A well-equipped geographic information systems laboratory is housed in Shideler Hall as part of the Department of Geography.
+The Geospatial Analysis Center (GAC) is housed in Shideler Hall as part of the Department of Geography.
 A wide range of software, high capacity microcomputers, digitizers, databases, and output devices dedicated to acquisition and analysis of spatial information (GIS, satellite remote sensing) are available.
 The GIS Laboratory has a full-time director, and instruction is available at several levels.

 The Willard Sherman Turrell Herbarium is located on Miami University's Oxford campus and is Ohio's largest herbarium.
 The holdings of approximately 620,000 specimens are worldwide in both geographical and taxonomic coverage.